semgrep/semgrep-docs/docs/troubleshooting/semgrep-ci.md

 If you're not getting results where you should, or you get too many results, the problem might be with the patterns Semgrep scans for.
 Semgrep search patterns look just like the source code they're meant to find, so they are easy to learn and update.

 You can review the search patterns in the [rules directory of the `semgrep-sast` analyzer](https://gitlab.com/gitlab-org/security-products/analyzers/semgrep/-/tree/main/rules) and report issues to the GitLab team.
 We have a [Semgrep rule writing tutorial](https://semgrep.dev/learn) that will help better understand these rule files.
-You can also refer to the [Semgrep Registry](https://semgrep.dev/explore) which is a collection of 2,000+ Semgrep rules curated by r2c.
+You can also refer to the [Semgrep Registry](https://semgrep.dev/explore) which is a collection of 2,000+ Semgrep rules curated by Semgrep Inc.

 ### `semgrep-sast` crashes, fails, or is otherwise broken